Firefox version history: Rapid releases

 In March 2011, Mozilla presented plans to switch to a faster 16-week development cycle, similar to Google Chrome.
 Ars Technica noted that this new cycle entailed "significant technical and operational challenges" for Mozilla (notably preserving third-party add-on compatibility), but that it would help accelerate Firefox's adoption of new web standards, feature, and performance improvements.
 This plan was implemented in April 2011.
 The release process was split into four "channels", with major releases trickling down to the next channel every six to eight weeks.
 For example, the nightly channel would feature a preliminary unstable version of Firefox 6, which would move to the experimental "Aurora" channel after preliminary testing, then to the more stable "beta" channel, before finally reaching the public release channel, with each stage taking around six weeks.
 For corporations, Mozilla introduced an Extended Support Release (ESR) channel, with new versions released every 30 weeks (and supported for 12 more weeks after a new ESR version is released), though Mozilla warned that it would be less secure than the release channel, since security patches would only be backported for high-impact vulnerabilities.

 In 2017, Mozilla abandoned the Aurora channel, which saw low uptake, and rebased Firefox Developer Edition onto the beta channel.
 Mozilla uses A/B testing and a staged rollout mechanism for the release channel, where updates are first presented to a small fraction of users, with Mozilla monitoring its telemetry for increased crashes or other issues before the update is made available to all users.
 In 2020, Firefox moved to a four-week release cycle, to catch up with Chrome in support for new web features.
 Chrome switched to a four-week cycle a year later.

+Starting September 2026 Firefox move from 4 week release cadence to 2 week release cadence.